Thandeka Mazibuko: Medicine

-In 2019, she organized a World Cancer Day event in New York City.
+In 2019, she presented on a panel at the World Cancer Day event in New York City.

 Mazibuko attended the Albert Luthuli Hospital for her residency in medicine.

 She advocates for cancer awareness and early detection, and rural health.

-Mazibuko has worked for New York City's Montefiore Medical Center Radiation Oncology.
-She has served on rotation under Gary Schwartz at Sloan Kettering Cancer Hospital.
-She has worked for Presbyterian Hospital, and Sinai Radiobiology and Radiation Oncology Departments both in New York City.
+Mazibuko has worked for New York City's Montefiore Medical Center Radiation Oncology from 2018.
+She has served on rotation under Gary Schwartz at Sloan Kettering Cancer Hospital, treated patients at Presbyterian Hospital in Harlem, and at Sinai Radiobiology and Radiation Oncology Departments both in New York City.
 She heads a study on radiotherapy in Africa.

+Ending forced marriage

+Mazibuko advocates for the empowerment of women by telling her story.
+She does outreach education online via Spotify, Clubhouse, Facebook, and Twitter.

+She has advocated for 20 years for changing South Africa's marriage act.